 What's unique about the house?

 Nizhoni is a Navajo word meaning “beauty,” encompassing all of what is right and good and beautiful in the world.
 It was started in 2007, when Creston Christian Reformed Church bought and renovated the house.
-It is the only Project Neighborhood house that was bought by a church for the purpose of the program, exemplifying the church’s commitment to the neighborhood, students and Calvin College.
+It is the only Project Neighborhood house that was bought by a church for the purpose of the program, exemplifying the church’s commitment to the neighborhood, students and Calvin University.
 Although the house is owned by the church, students are invited to explore service-learning opportunities at one of the many organizations in the neighborhood.
 Located on the north end, not far from the Travis House, Nizhoni is 6.5 miles away from Calvin.
 Five students, along with the mentors, can live in Nizhoni.